fbpx

 Request a Quote

-The group is then guided face to face (Kanohi ki te Kanohi) and using videos to learn a haka.
-As haka is about expression and storytelling, care is taken in learning the correct words, their pronunciation and meaning.
-While the group learn the specific actions and facial expressions for this haka, they are reminded of the importance of practicing with respect (mana).
-Finally the group unites in an uplifting dance and vocal performance of a Haka.
+The group is then guided through the process of learning a haka, both face-to-face (Kanohi ki te Kanohi) and through video demonstrations.
+Since haka is deeply rooted in expression and storytelling, emphasis is placed on accurately learning the words, pronunciation, and meaning.
+As they practise the specific actions and facial expressions, they are reminded of the importance of respect (mana).
+The experience culminates in a powerful and uplifting group dance and vocal performance of a Haka

 haka action teambuilding activity